jrobinsonc/docker-ftpdeploy/README.md

 # Docker FTP Deploy

-This docker image aims to help with continuous deployment when only FTP can be used.
+Docker image to help with continuous deployment when only FTP can be used.
 <https://hub.docker.com/r/jrobinsonc/ftpdeploy/>

+**How does it work, and why is it different from other FTP Docker images?**
+Very simple: this image will only upload changed files instead of uploading the whole directory, as other Docker images do.

+It uses [Git FTP](https://github.com/git-ftp/git-ftp) behind the scenes, which basically does this:
+> It keeps track of the uploaded files by storing the commit id in a log file on the server.
+It uses Git to determine which local files have changed.

 ## Usage